Skip to main content

 7. Filing a consumer proposal

-If overwhelming unsecured debts are making it difficult to keep up with your mortgage payments, filing a consumer proposal might be an option.
-This is a formal agreement arranged through a Licensed Insolvency Trustee (LIT) in Canada, where you negotiate with your unsecured creditors to repay a portion of your debts over a period of up to five years.
+If unsecured debts like credit cards, personal loans, or tax bills are making it impossible to keep up with your mortgage, you can consider a consumer proposal.
+It’s a legal alternative to bankruptcy that is arranged through a Licensed Insolvency Trustee (LIT) in Canada.
+You can negotiate with your unsecured creditors to repay a portion of your debts over a period of up to five years.
 By reducing your overall debt load, you free up more income to cover your mortgage payments.
+To qualify, your unsecured debts (excluding your mortgage) must be less than $250,000, and you must be unable to pay your debts as they come due.

 The bottom line